Dealing with discrimination (LGBT+)

 You can visit the Samaritans website for more information or call their helpline on 116 123.
 Lines are open 24 hours a day, 365 days a year.

-Questions about your sexual orientation or gender identity should only ever be asked when they’re relevant to your care.
-In this case, although they can feel personal, and even intrusive, these questions help service providers know whether what they’re are offering is right for you.
+Service providers should only ever ask questions about your sexual orientation or gender if it's relevant to your care.
+Although they can feel personal, and even intrusive, these questions help service providers know whether what they’re are offering is right for you.

-Health and public services are now very used to supporting LGBT+ people of all ages and backgrounds.
+It can be reassuring to remember that Health and public services are increasingly used to supporting LGBT+ people of all ages and backgrounds.
 There are also strict laws about confidentiality and privacy – as well as the Equality Act’s protections against discrimination.
 Any personal information you share must be kept private, and health and care workers must treat you fairly.

 Living with dementia as an LGBT+ person can present certain challenges.
 For example, you might find it harder to remember who you've told about your sexual orientation or gender identity, or you might find accessing support more difficult.